 Begin by looking for “Auto Discardable” near the right side of the page, then locating the site where you want to disable auto-refresh.
 When you locate the page, click on “Toggle,” and the “√” will change to an “x.”

 When “Auto Discardable” is active, any site that is disabled will not refresh.
 The caveat is that these settings are not permanent.
 Any time you close Chrome, you will have to follow the same process and toggle off any site.
 If you do not close Chrome, the setting will remain enabled for as long as it is running.
 It’s also worth noting that the same steps apply for Brave and Opera.
 Just use brave://discards or opera://discards and follow the same options for the “Auto Discardable” toggle.

 The process for blocking auto-refresh is much simpler in Mozilla’s browser.

-Disable Auto-Refresh in Edge
+Disable Auto-Refresh in Microsoft Edge or Apple Safari

 Disable Auto-Refresh in Internet Explorer

-But the fact remains that a lot of people still persist and use IE, so these directions will show you how to disable auto-refresh in the deprecated browser.
+First, we’re going to scold you for still using Internet Explorer when the browser is no longer being supported and updated by Microsoft.
+But the fact remains that a lot of people still persist and use IE, so these directions will show how to disable auto-refresh in the deprecated browser.

-In the Internet Properties window, click “Custom tab -> Custom level,” then in the Security Settings window scroll down until you find “Allow META REFRESH.”
+Click the Start button, type “internet options” and select Internet Options in the search results.
+In the Internet Properties window, click “Custom tab -> Custom level,” then in the Security Settings window, scroll down until you find “Allow META REFRESH.”
 Disable this option and click OK.